Road to Santiago de Compostella

 Teo Spain

 However, although the place was extremely elegant, we had a bit of a surprise in store for us.
-The room was 40 Euros as advertised, but the owner was an aspiring chef who clearly had visions of attracting a high end clientele.
-In addition to the room, dinner was 40 Euros per plate, breakfast was 20 Euros per person, and to do laundry cost 10 Euros per person.
-Furthermore, apparently giving change offended the managers sensibilities who bluntly told us "one does not deal with change, does one?".
-Although all the other guests are pilgrims as well, all but the best dressed ones who had their suitcases delivered seemed to deeply offend the owner.
+The room was 40 Euros as advertised, but the owner was an aspiring chef who clearly had visions of attracting a high-end clientele.
+In addition to the room, dinner was 40 Euros per plate, breakfast was 20 Euros per person, and laundry cost 10 Euros per person.
+Furthermore, apparently giving change offended the manager's sensibilities who bluntly told us "One does not deal with change, does one?".
+Although all the other guests are pilgrims as well, all but the best-dressed ones who had their suitcases delivered seemed to deeply offend the owner.
 The place has a beautiful kitchen, so it would have been possible to cook our own food, but we were so far beyond the town, and the afternoon heat was so fierce, that we didn't have the energy to walk to town and back.
 Regardless of the circumstances we ordered dinner deciding that it would be our celebratory meal for completing the Camino Portuguese.
-In the end the meal itself was amazing!
+In the end, the meal itself was admittedly amazing!

 We will leave here tomorrow considerably poorer than when we arrived.